GFDRR/CCDR-tools/Top-down/README.md

 --------------------------------------

 ## OVERVIEW
 This is an open tool for risk screening based on globally-avaialble datasets.
+For more details see full online [**DOCUMENTATION**](https://gfdrr.github.io/CCDR-tools).

 The ‘top-down’ approach offers analytical notebooks allowing non-experts to perform comprehensive, multi-hazard risk screening using regionally available and comparable geodata.
 The work under this tier is characterized by: